'Closed-shop politics': Greens, crossbenchers snubbed from powerful intelligence watchdog

 Despite having 16 MPs across both houses, the Greens claimed the government did not consult with them.

-Senator Shoebridge said his party had reminded the government of its legal obligation back in July and this week's snub reminded him of the pervious government.
+Senator Shoebridge said his party had reminded the government of its legal obligation back in July and this week's snub reminded him of the previous government.

 "Limiting the membership of this critical committee to the Labor and Liberal parties is more of the closed-shop politics as usual we saw under the Morrison government," he said.

-"The public expects the Parliament to deal with sensitive security and intelligence matters with integrity and rigour, not just have the two major parties play footsie on them.
+"The public expects the Parliament to deal with sensitive security and intelligence matters with integrity and rigour, not just have the two major parties play footsies on them.

 "They have had since the first sitting week in July to get this right, who knows what they have spent this time doing instead.